 There are two main types of pectin - high methoxyl (HM) - low methoxyl (LM).
-High methoxyl pectins form gels in high solid jams (above 55% solids) and in a pH range 2.0-3.5.
+High methoxyl pectins form gels in high solid jams (above 55% solids) and in a pH range 2.0- 3.5.
 Low methoxyl pectins do not need sugar or acid to form a gel, instead they use calcium salts.
 LM pectins form a gel with a wide range of solids (10-80%) within a broad pH range of 2.5- 6.5.
 Pectins may be either slow or fast setting.
 For most preserves a slow setting type is needed so it can set in the jar.
 If pieces of fruit are suspended in the gel, or if large volumes of jam are being made, a fast setting pectin is needed.
 In both types, the concentration of pectin varies from 0.2-0.7% depending on the type of fruit being used.

 2.4.Heat Treatment There are two stages of heating.
 First, the fruit should be heated gently to soften the flesh and extract the pectin.
 This is followed by rapid boiling to evaporate the water until the final sugar content is reached.
-The end-point of boiling is measured using a refractometer (this measures the sugar concentration).
-A jam thermometer can also be used to assess the end point, but this is less accurate than using a refractometer.
+The end-point of boiling is measured using a refractometer (this measured using a refractometer).
+A jam thermometer can also be used to assess the end point accurate than using a refractometer.

 2.5.Filling The jars should be clean and sterilised.
-The ideal temperature for pouring is 82-85°C. Hotter than this and condensation will form under the lid.
-This will drop down and dilute the jam, allowing mould to grow.
-Colder than this and the jam will be difficult to pour.
-Containers should be filled to about 9/10ths of their volume.
+The id Hotter than this and condensation will form under the lid. allowing mould to grow.
+Colder than this and the jam will be filled to about 9/10ths of their volume.

-2.6.-Packaging It is preferable to use glass jars with new metal lids.
-Paper, polythene or cloth lids can also be used, but they look less professional and there is more risk of spoilage.
-Plastic containers with foil lids can also be used if available as these tend to be cheaper than glass.
+2.6.-Packaging It is preferable to use glass jars with new metal also be used, but they look less professional and there is more rin foil lids can also be used if available as these tend to be cheaper the professional and the professiona